 Radix Farm’s long term goals include:

 - providing healthy and delicious food for ourselves and our local community

 - improving the quality of the land on which we farm

 - preserving local farmland for sustainable agriculture

 - increasing interest in farming while building community

 Our Growing Practices

-We lease approximately two acres from a larger farm that for many decades grew tobacco and now grows industrial corn and soybeans.
+We lease three acres from a larger farm that for many decades grew tobacco and now grows industrial corn and soybeans.
 Decades of soil depletion presents a challenge to restoring healthy soils, but we are excited to be part of the few remaining farms in Upper Marlboro, and even more excited to be reclaiming some of that space with organic practices.
 We plant buffers between our fields and the conventionally grown fields and differentiate all equipment that we use.
 We welcome any questions you have about how we grow – farming practices should be transparent to the customer.